dd9jn/rfc4880bis/crypto-refresh.md

 ## Sample AEAD-OCB encryption and decryption

-Encryption is performed with the string `Hello, world!` using AES-128 with AEAD-OCB encryption.
+Encryption is performed with the string `Hello, world!` and password `password`, using AES-128 with AEAD-OCB encryption.

 ### Sample Parameters